steveSuave/blog/content/posts/the-logical-operators-in-lambda-calculus.md

 $$((True \hspace{6mu} False) \hspace{6mu} True)\to$$
 $$ False $$

-From here on I will be less explanatory and briefly define the *And*, *Or*, *Implies* and *Equivalent* operators in abbreviated boolean lambda terms.
+From here on I will stop being explanatory and I will briefly define the *And*, *Or*, *Implies* and *Equivalent* operators in abbreviated boolean lambda terms.
 I will leave the expansion as a pastime suggestion to the reader.
 One could also consider defining *Xor*, *Nand* etc.

 $$ And = \lambda a. \lambda b.(a \hspace{6mu} b \hspace{6mu} False) $$
 $$ Or = \lambda a. \lambda b.(a \hspace{6mu} True \hspace{6mu} b) $$